gripped/MK808-headless-nand-3.0.8-rk3066/README.md

 Everything works and you are happy. <br>

 As I say this is stiil a work in progress <br>
-The modules these compilatons produced did not work (missing symbols) but the set already on my picuntu install did. <br>
+The modules these compilations produced did not work (missing symbols) but the set already on my picuntu install did. <br>
 I will investigate <br>

-The rk30xxnand_ko.ko I took from the MK808 rom worked on Picuntu but had were odd on my PC. (cp cannot stat) <br>
+The rk30xxnand_ko.ko I took from the MK808 rom worked on Picuntu but  were odd on my PC. (cp cannot stat, seemed to disappear !) <br>
 So I took one from here <br>
 https://github.com/jin-eld/cm_rk3066_ventos97/blob/master/ramdisk/rk30xxnand_ko.ko.3.0.8%2B <br>